tdkehoe/Learn-To-Code-By-Breaking-Stuff/Node_and_Express.md

 This will ask you some questions and create a ```package.json``` file.
 If you make a mistake or leave out something just edit ```package.json``` in your text editor (e.g., Atom).

-You will be prompted you with suggestions for the name and version number of your app.
-Hit <return> to accept these, or enter your own specifications.
+You will be prompted with suggestions for the name and version number of your app.
+Key ```return``` to accept these, or enter your own specifications.

 When you finish open ```package.json``` in your text editor.
 It should look something like this: